We may earn income from links in this post. Please read this Disclosure for details.

-It makes a pretty cocktail for Valentine’s Day, Mother’s Day or brunch, but is also an easy summer drink that’s very thirst-quenching and not too sweet.
+We love serving this pretty cocktail at holiday dinners, festive brunches, Valentine’s Day and Mother’s Day.
+But it’s also an easy summer drink that’s very thirst-quenching and not too sweet.

 What is Campari?

 Like other Italian aperitivos, it’s traditionally enjoyed as a pre-dinner drink to stimulate the appetite, open the palate and aid digestion.

 It continues to prepare the ruby red drink according to the original secret formula.

 The mixture is a blend of citrus peel, roots and herbs as well as aromatic botanicals like chinotto (myrtle-leaved orange tree) and cascarilla, a dried bark sourced in the Bahamas, Dominican Republic and Haiti.

 The secret mixture is then infused in an alcohol base.

 Like other Italian red bitters, Campari’s deep crimson colour was originally sourced from the natural dye of the cochineal insect, a beetle that feeds on the prickly pear cactus.

 These days, Campari is made from artificial colour, except for Campari produced in Brazil.

 What does Campari taste like?
 The main flavour is orange.
 It’s slightly bitter and herbaceous and fills your nose with notes of ripe oranges.